 One of the models used to explain a particular type of accretion phenomenon is referred to as Bondi-Hoyle accretion.
-Bondi-Hoyle accretion is thought to be a good model for accretion inside common envelopes, astrophysical bodies in a stellar wind and bodies inside active galactic nuclei [63].
-We briefly describe these below and we refer the reader to texts such as "Introduction to High-Energy Astrophysics" [64] for more details.
+Bondi-Hoyle accretion is thought to be a good model for accretion inside common envelopes, astrophysical bodies in a stellar wind, and bodies inside active galactic nuclei [67].
+We briefly describe these below and we refer the reader to texts such as "Introduction to High-Energy Astrophysics" [68] for more details.

 In a close binary system mass can transfer from one object to another.
-When the object transfers mass, it also transfers momentum, and therefore causes a change in the orbital separation [64].
-If mass is transfered from an object of lower mass to an object of higher mass, the lower mass object moves in such a way as to increases the orbital separation between the binary bodies so that it conserves the linear momentum of the entire system and angular momentum of the orbital body.
+When the object transfers mass, it also transfers momentum, and therefore causes a change in the orbital separation [68].
+If mass is transfered from an object of lower mass to an object of higher mass, the lower mass object moves in such a way as to increases the orbital separation between the binary bodies so that it conserves the linear momentum of the entire system and angular momentum of the orbiting body.
 On the contrary, if a larger mass object transfers mass to a smaller mass object, the orbital separation will decrease.
-If the latter occurs, an unstable mass transfer may ensue [64].
+If the latter occurs, an unstable mass transfer may ensue [68].
 One such outcome will be a common envelope.

-When mass is transfered from the more massive donor star to the less massive accreting star or black hole such that the mass transfer is faster than the accretor may accrete it, a hot cloud, or envelope, of stellar matter forms around the accretor.
-If the envelope grows large enough it will become larger than the size of the Roche lobe, the region around a star in which orbiting material is gravitationally bound to the star, it will envelope both stars becoming what is known as a common envelope (CE).
+When mass is transfered from the more massive donor star to the less massive accreting star or black hole, such that the mass transfer is faster than the accretor may accrete it, a hot cloud, or envelope, of stellar matter forms around the accretor.
+If the envelope grows large enough it will become larger than the size of the Roche lobe, the region around a star in which orbiting material is gravitationally bound to the star.
+It will therefore envelop both stars, becoming what is known as a common envelope (CE).
 The CE will then exert a drag force on the orbiting bodies, which will reduce the orbital radius of the binary system.
-The energy extracted from the binary stars is deposited in the common envelope as thermal energy [64].
+The energy extracted from the binary stars is deposited in the common envelop as thermal energy [68].

-Stellar wind is the emission of particles from the upper atmosphere of a star [65].
+Stellar wind is the emission of particles from the upper atmosphere of a star [69].
 The amount of matter that makes up the stellar wind will depend on the star producing the wind.
-Dying stars produce the most stellar wind, but this wind is relatively slow at ~ 400 km/s [66], while younger stars eject less matter but at higher velocities, ~ 1500 km/s [67].
-Bondi-Hoyle type accretion occurs when a massive object passes through this material [63].
+Dying stars produce the most stellar wind, but this wind is relatively slow at $\sim 400 \text{ km s}^{-1}$ [70], while younger stars eject less matter but at higher velocities, $\sim 1500 \text{ km s}^{-1}$ [71].
+Bondi-Hoyle type accretion occurs when a massive object passes through this material [67].

-An active galaxy is a galaxy in which a significant fraction of the electromagnetic energy output is not contributed to by stars or interstellar gas.
-At the centre of the active galaxy lies the nucleus, commonly known as an active galactic nucleus (AGN), which is on the order of 10 light years in diameter [64].
-The radiation from the core of an active galaxy is thought to be due to accretion by a super massive black hole at the core, and generates the most luminous sources of electromagnetic radiation in the universe.
+An active galaxy is a galaxy in which a significant fraction of the electromagnetic energy output is not contributed by stars or interstellar gas.
+At the centre of the active galaxy lies the nucleus, commonly known as an active galactic nucleus (AGN), which is on the order of 10 light years in diameter [68].
+The radiation from the core of an active galaxy is thought to be due to accretion by a super massive black hole at the core, and generates the most luminous sources of electromagnetic radiation in the Universe.

-One of the modern applications of Bondi-Hoyle accretion may be seen in Farris et al. [68] where they simulate the merger of two binary black holes in a (non-magnetic) fluid background.
+One of the modern applications of Bondi-Hoyle accretion may be seen in Farris et al. [72], where they simulate the merger of two binary black holes in a (non-magnetic) fluid background.
 They simulate both a Bondi-like evolution where the background gas is stationary relative to the binary merger, as well as a Bondi-Hoyle evolution where there is a net velocity of the fluid background relative to the binary merger.